thomas21-jquerry/sudoku_solver/README.md

 # sudoku_solver
-This is a  website that solves 12*12 sudoku using backtracking.
+This is a  web app that solves 12*12 sudoku using backtracking.

 Backtracking is done in javascript.